 To involve local community partners and allow those partners to support the children, their families and staff.
 Staff actively seeks out and supports collaboration with community partners for the benefit of all children, families, and team members.
-Some of our partners include Elmdale Public School, Hilson Ave Public School and OCDSB staff, Children's Integration Support Services, Algonquin College, The City of Ottawa, Service Coordination, and The Children's Aid Society.
-Making use of our location, the Mothercraft Elmdale 2 Kindergarten School Age Program makes regular use of local parks and pools during the summer months, and local businesses for full day non instructional day programming.
-For example: bowling, The Real Canadian Superstore, story time with Rosemount library, and Escape Manor to name a few.
+Some of our partners include Elmdale Public School and OCDSB staff, Children's Integration Support Services, Algonquin College, The City of Ottawa, Service Coordination, and The Children's Aid Society.
+Making use of our location, the Mothercraft Elmdale Kindergarten and School Age Program makes regular use of local parks and pools during the summer months, and local businesses for full day non instructional day programming.
+For example: bowling, story and activity time at Rosemount Library, and Escape Manor to name a few.
 The Mothercraft Elmdale groups can often been seen in the community during our full day programs, our bright, safety green shirts make us visible!
 To support staff, or others who interact with the children at Mothercraft Elmdale in relation to continuous professional learning.
 Continuous professional learning is an integral part of Mothercraft Ottawa's commitment to children and families.
 We seek out, encourage and support all of our staff to engage in opportunities as they arise.
-Mothercraft offers a full day of professional development annually for all staff.

 To document and review the impact of the approaches set out in the program goals on the children and their families.
 This program statement is a living document that will continue to evolve with the program as our learning and understanding expands, our processes are adapted, and our families, educators, and children change.
 The Mothercraft team will continue to contribute to the development of this statement.
 Mothercraft will support all employees, students, and volunteers with the implementation of this statement through on-going discussion and reflection opportunities during their career and/or placement with Mothercraft.
-All program staff, students, and volunteers will review the statement annually and as changes arise.
+All program staff, students, and volunteers will review the statement as changes arise.